pscally1005/pscally1005.github.io/_posts/misc/cooking/2024-09-12-substitutions.md

 <div id="grains" class="table-of-contents-2"></div>
 <i><font size="+2">Grains</font></i><br>
-&emsp;When I refer to grains here, I'm talking about some sort of carb base or side to your meal, such as pasta or rice.
+&emsp;When I refer to grains here, I'm talking about some sort of <a href="/misc/carbs">carb</a> base or side to your meal, such as pasta or rice.
 In place of pasta, all of the following below can be served in the same way, such as tossed with a sauce like <a href="/recipes/pasta-sauce">Simple Pasta Sauce</a>, <a href="/recipes/cottage-cheese-alfredo">Cottage Cheese Alfredo Sauce</a>, or <a href="/recipes/oil-free-basil-pesto">Oil Free Basil Pesto</a>.
 - Whole wheat pasta
 - Chickpea pasta
 - Red lentil pasta